Queen's Gambit Declined: 1.d4 d5 2.c4...... Qxe7

 History and Notable Players

 It arises from the Queen's Gambit Declined: 1.d4 d5 2.c4...
 Nd5.
-Among the most prolific practitioners on the White side are Gideon Stahlberg (9 games), Milan Sr Vidmar (9 games), Vasja Pirc (7 games).
-On the Black side, notable exponents include Milan Sr Vidmar (8 games), Gideon Stahlberg (8 games), Petar Trifunovic (7 games).
+Among the most prolific White practitioners are Gideon Stahlberg (9 games), Milan Sr Vidmar (9 games), Vasja Pirc (7 games).
+Black-side regulars include Milan Sr Vidmar (8 games), Gideon Stahlberg (8 games), Petar Trifunovic (7 games).

 Main Lines and Variations